OneNOnlyy/Uprise-Bot/PATSSCHEDULE_BLUEPRINT.md

 🎮 Games: 8 total
 👥 Participants: @RoleOrUsers

-Use /pats to join and make your picks!
+Use /pats dashboard to join and make your picks!
 First game: CLE @ BOS starts at 4:30 PM PT
 ```